 The Sui network is operated by a set of independent validators, each running its own instance of the Sui software on a separate machine (or a sharded cluster of machines operated by the same entity).
 A validator participates in the network by handling read and write requests sent by clients.
 This section focuses on the latter.

-Sui uses proof of stake (PoS) to determine which validators operate the network and their voting power.
+Sui uses Delegated Proof-of-Stake (DPoS) to determine which validators operate the network and their voting power.
 Validators are incentivized to participate in good faith via a share of transaction fees, staking rewards, and slashing stake and staking rewards in case of misbehavior.

 Operation of the Sui network is temporally partitioned into non-overlapping, approximate fixed-duration (e.g. 24-hour) epochs.
 During a particular epoch, the set of validators participating in the network and their voting power is fixed.
 At an epoch boundary, reconfiguration may occur and can change the set of validators participating in the network and their voting power.
 Conceptually, reconfiguration starts a new instance of the Sui protocol with the previous epoch's final state as genesis and the new set of validators as the operators.
 Besides validator set changes, tokenomics operations such as staking/un-staking, and distribution of staking rewards are also processed at epoch boundaries.

 A quorum is a set of validators whose combined voting power is >2/3 of the total during a particular epoch.
 For example, in a Sui instance operated by four validators that all have the same voting power, any group containing three validators is a quorum.

 The quorum size of >2/3 is chosen to ensure Byzantine fault tolerance (BFT).
 As we will see, a validator will commit a transaction (i.e., durably store the transaction and update its internal state with the effects of the transaction) only if it is accompanied by cryptographic signatures from a quorum.
 We call the combination of the transaction and the quorum signatures on its bytes a certificate.
 The policy of committing only certificates ensures Byzantine fault tolerance: if >2/3 of the validators faithfully follow the protocol, they are guaranteed to eventually agree on both the set of committed certificates and their effects.